apparebit/deface/docs/design.rst

 introduced above because they aren't meaningful in the domain of social media posts.
-A more subtle application of the simplification principle are places in the original Facebook post data: Such locations are included amongst a post's attachments and their ``coordinates`` are nested objects with the ``latitude`` and ``longitude``.
+A more subtle application of the simplification principle are places in the original Facebook post data: Such locations are included amongst a post's attachments and their ``coordinate`` attributes are nested objects with the ``latitude`` and ``longitude``.
 Since coordinates and locations are related rather than independent concepts, the simplification principle does apply.
 The corresponding transform removes the nested object after hoisting its contents into the outer object.

 In addition to the encoding being already rather elaborate, Facebook's post data contains a surprising amount of duplicated data.
 For example: